Getting a Mandatory Boater Education Card

 To get a card:

 - Take an approved boater education course

 - Equivalency Exam – If you are an experienced boater and have a good working knowledge of navigation rules and Washington laws, you may opt to take an equivalency exam with no reference material.

-- Home Study Course - This course consists of an online study guide and certification exam booklet.
-The course offers the basics of safe boating that all recreational boaters should know, and covers a number of important laws and regulations.
-A certificate of accomplishment is issued after successful completion of the exam.
+- Home Study Course – This course consists of a study guide and exam booklet.
+The course offers the basics of safe boating and covers important laws.

-- Online Courses - Washington State Parks has a list of approved online courses.
-These are run by private companies and some are free and others have a fee.
+- Online Courses – Washington State Parks and Recreation Commission has a list of approved online courses offered by private companies.
+Some are free and others have a fee.